pypi-diff/template/README.md

-Includes diffs between old and new version for new packages releaesd on pypi for this day.
+Includes diffs between old and new version for new packages released on pypi for this day.
 Diffs are generated using diffoscope, output formats:

  * html